TVPR: Text-to-Video Person Retrieval and a New Benchmark

 \section{Abstract}

 Most existing methods for text-based person retrieval focus on text-to-image person retrieval.
-Nevertheless, due to the lack of dynamic information provided by isolated frames, the performance is hampered when the person is obscured in isolated frames or variable motion details are given in the textual description.
-In this paper, we propose a new task called \textbf{T}ext-to-\textbf{V}ideo \textbf{P}erson \textbf{R}etrieval(\textbf{TVPR}) which aims to effectively overcome the limitations of isolated frames.
-Since there is no dataset or benchmark that describes person videos with natural language, we construct a large-scale cross-modal person video da taset containing detailed natural language annotations, such as person's appearance, actions and interactions with environment, etc., termed as \textbf{T}ext-to-\textbf{V}ideo \textbf{P}erson \textbf{R}e-identification (\textbf{TVPReid}) dataset, which will be publicly available.
-To this end, a \textbf{T}ext-to-\textbf{V}ideo \textbf{P}erson \textbf{R}etrieval \textbf{N}etwork (\textbf{TVPRN}) is proposed.
-Specifically, TVPRN acquires video representations by fusing visual and motion representations of person videos, which can deal with temporal occlusion and the absence of variable motion details in isolated frames.
-Meanwhile, we employ the pre-trained BERT to obtain caption representations and the relationship between caption and video representations to reveal the most relevant person videos.
-To evaluate the effectiveness of the proposed TVPRN, extensive experiments have been conducted on TVPReid dataset. \textit{To the best of our knowledge}, TVPRN is the first successful attempt to use video for text-based person retrieval task and has achieved state-of-the-art performance on TVPReid dataset.
+Nevertheless, due to the lack of dynamic information provided by isolated frames, the performance is hampered when the person is obscured or variable motion details are missed in isolated frames.
+To overcome this, we propose a novel {\bfseries T}ext-to-{\bfseries V}ideo {\bfseries P}erson {\bfseries R}etrieval ({\bfseries TVPR}) task.
+Since there is no dataset or benchmark that describes person videos with natural language, we construct a large-scale cross-modal person video dataset containing detailed natural language annotations, termed as {\bfseries T}ext-to-{\bfseries V}ideo {\bfseries P}erson {\bfseries R}e-identification ({\bfseries TVPReid}) dataset.
+In this paper, we introduce a {\bfseries M}ultielement {\bfseries F}eature {\bfseries G}uided {\bfseries F}ragments Learning ({\bfseries MFGF}) strategy, which leverages the cross-modal text-video representations to provide strong text-visual and text-motion matching information to tackle uncertain occlusion conflicting and variable motion details.
+Specifically, we establish two potential cross-modal spaces for text and video feature collaborative learning to progressively reduce the semantic difference between text and video.
+To evaluate the effectiveness of the proposed MFGF, extensive experiments have been conducted on TVPReid dataset.
+To the best of our knowledge, MFGF is the first successful attempt to use video for text-based person retrieval task and has achieved state-of-the-art performance on TVPReid dataset.
 The TVPReid dataset will be publicly available to benefit future research.

 \ccsdesc[500]{Computing methodologies~Object identification} \ccsdesc[500]{Information systems~Multimedia and multimodal retrieval}